MaksymilianCzadowski/MaksymilianCzadowski/README.md

 ### Hi there, I'm Maksysmilian Czadowski 👋

-- I’m currently learning Js, C and C++
+- I’m currently learning Symphony and ReactJS
 - Fun fact: GO is not that bad :)

 ### Skills